DebtWave FAQ

 If you decide to enroll in our DMP, your creditors will likely lower your interest rates allowing much more of your payments to go toward the principal payment instead of interest.
 To do this, DebtWave Credit Counseling, Inc. will collect one monthly payment from you to disburse to your creditors in order to pay off your credit card debt.

-Most individuals will be on a DMP between three to five years.
+Most individuals on a DMP payoff their credit card debt between three to five years.
 During that time, you will not be able to use your credit cards.
 These accounts will be closed.

-If you are carrying a balance on your credit card month-to-month, this means your monthly expenses have exceeded your monthly income.
+If you carry a balance on your credit card month-to-month, this means your monthly expenses have exceeded your monthly income.
 In order to become debt-free, your expenses need to remain below your income.
-Your credit counselor will provide guidance to help you live within your means, and we’ll also offer tips every week on our blog.
+Your credit counselor will provide guidance to help you live within your means.
+We’ll also offer tips every week on our blog.

 DebtWave Credit Counseling, Inc. charges a nominal one-time enrollment charge no greater than $99, and a monthly fee no greater than $59.
 These fees are determined in part by your state of residence and will be calculated by your certified credit counselor during your credit counseling session.
-For more information, please contact DebtWave Credit Counseling, Inc., at 888-686-4040 or schedule an appointment with us here.
+For more information, please contact DebtWave Credit Counseling, Inc. Call us at 888-686-4040 or get started online with us here.

 A credit score is something that determines whether or not you have the ability to borrow money aka get into more debt.
 If you are staring at a mountain of debt and are more concerned about your credit score, you may not be the best candidate for a debt management program (DMP).